HariAvvaru/vrsec1/README.md

 - [ ] \(Optional) Open a followup issue

-@Venkat579/support What do you think about these updates?
+hey @Venkat579/support What do you think about these updates?